G. Phillips Bevan

-George Phillips Bevan (1829 – 1889) FSS FGS was a Welsh statistician, geographer and author, and the brother of William Latham Bevan.
+George Phillips Bevan (1829–1889) FSS FGS was a Welsh statistician, geographer and author, and the brother of William Latham Bevan.

-His father was William Hibbs Bevan (1788-1846), who was high sheriff for Breconshire in 1841, and his brother, William Bevan, was archdeacon of Brecon from 1875.
+His father was William Hibbs Bevan (1788–1846), who was high sheriff for Breconshire in 1841, and his brother, William Bevan, was archdeacon of Brecon from 1875.
 His mother Margaret, daughter of Joseph Latham, was also of Beaufort.
+He was educated at Rugby School, going on to graduate from St Andrew's University with M.D. in 1850, having also studied at King's College, London, and Edinburgh University.
+He was Surgeon for the Beaufort Iron Works at the time of the 1851 census.
+By 1858 he was a Fellow of the Geological Society and contributed a paper (in two parts) to the journal The Geologist.
+He was a partner in Bevan & Brewer, Colliery Proprietors until that company was dissolved in 1864.
+By 1871 he had moved to Kensington and is listed in the census as a Scientific author.

 Bevan's Statistical Atlas (1882)

 His Statistical Atlas was a massive tome with 45 plates, each 20×28 inches, and many statistical tables.

 It provides a useful reference list of schools of the period.

 The Educational Condition of the United Kingdom

 These tables and map provide a useful reference to educational institutions of the 1880s, including statistical information about the following: